 The glove and mitten combination gives the flexibility for working with one’s fingers as needed, and the overlap of the top part into a mitten adds extra warmth.
 These ‘convertible mitts’ are a more modern style, popular in Estonia today.
-The gloves, mittens, and mitts offered through ClothRoads are knitted by women living in other parts of Estonia and are inspired by many traditional patterns.
 With modern technology, especially the internet and other forms of media, designs and patterns from small villages are available throughout Estonia and worldwide.

 Thanks to Nancy Bush for this information and images.
 We are indebted to her for the years of devotion and research of these knitting ways and recording these women’s history.
-We’re very fortunate to offer these traditional Estonian gloves and mittens to you via the ClothRoads shop.
 Each one is unique and carries with it memories of this special Baltic country.

 If you want to learn more about Estonian knitting and traditions, visit Nancy’s website www.woolywest.com.